spacepxl/demystifying-sd-finetuning/README.md

 ![checkpoint_grid_8_half](https://github.com/user-attachments/assets/fb868a29-b7d8-4165-a667-57947c3d88f8)

 Looking at a grid of samples from checkpoints along the training run, we can see that overtraining doesn't immediately hurt image quality.
 Instead it reaches good likeness around the minimum validation loss point at 2000 steps, then slowly starts to lose variety as it continues on.
 By the end, the variety of color and composition is severely reduced compared to the base model.
-If we consider the point of minimum validation loss to be 1.0 on our ruler, I would say that the range of 1-3 (steps 2000-6000 in this case) is what I would consider usable, and I would probably test several checkpoints from that range more thoroughly with different prompts and experiment with merging them together.
+In this case I would consider steps 2000-6000 to be usable, and I would probably test several checkpoints from that range more thoroughly with different prompts and experiment with merging them together.

 ## Learning Rate sweep